Skip to content

 Group Bourdon Test Practice

-Master the dot cancellation concentration test with unlimited free practice.
+Master the dot cancellation concentration test with unlimited practice.
 Build the sustained attention skills needed to pass your train driver assessment.

 2 min sections95%+ accuracy targetUnlimited practice